UW-GAC/analysis_pipeline/README.md

 `test_type` | `score` | Type of test to perform if `test` is `burden`.
 Options are `score` and `wald` if `binary` is `FALSE`, `score` and `firth` if `binary` is `TRUE`. `firth` is only valid if samples are unrelated (`pcrelate_file` is `NA`).
 `pval_skat` | `kuonen` | Method used to calculate p-values if `test` is `skat`.
 Options are `kuonen` (uses saddlepoint method), `davies` (uses numerical integration), and `liu` (uses a moment matching approximation).
 `rho` | `0` | A numeric value (or quoted, space-delimited list of numeric values) in [0,1] specifying the rho parameter when `test` is `skat`. `0` is a standard SKAT test, `1` is a score burden test, and multiple values is a SKAT-O test.
-`weight_beta` | `"0.5 0.5"` | Parameters of the Beta distribution used to determine variant weights, quoted and space-delimited. `"0.5 0.5"` is proportional to the Madsen-Browning weights and `"1 25"` gives the Wu weights.
+`weight_beta` | `"1 1"` | Parameters of the Beta distribution used to determine variant weights, quoted and space-delimited. `"1 1"` is flat weights, `"0.5 0.5"` is proportional to the Madsen-Browning weights, and `"1 25"` gives the Wu weights.

 ### Aggregate